 If you’re still doing the airline math, you’ll see that this box is more than 20 linear inches larger than a CHANGE bike carton, but that doesn’t matter if you’re not paying for size with Alaska Air.
 And even a 35″ x 15″ x 30 carton is big.
 What do you do with a CHANGE bike carton, or your standard bike carton, in the airport and at your destination?
 Will it even fit in a taxi?
 And if you take the bike out of the box, will THAT fit in a taxi?

 If your trip involves a loop at the far end, you may be able to reuse your shipping carton by storing it (with permission) during your trip in a hotel storage room.
 But if it’s point-to-point, you’ll likely need to throw it away and buy a shipping bike box at the other end of your trip–so allow time for that…

-This means you can unbox your bike, fold up the box it came in, and fit both in the taxi, Uber or Lyft.
-Then slap a label on the folded container and mail it to your final hotel so you can spend that last day sightseeing, not looking frantically for another bike shipping box.
+For example, you can now do straight-line tours, or tours where you use even the last day.
+You can pull out your bike, fold up the bag it arrived in–and your bike–and fit both in the taxi, Uber or Lyft.
+Later, at the hotel, you can wrap your folded bag in anything, like plastic duct-taped together, slap a label on it, and mail it to your final hotel so you can spend that last day sightseeing, not looking frantically for another bike shipping box.

 Can’t I just ride away from the airport with my stuff?

 Not usually.
 That’s a myth.
 Airports are busy places with big, dangerous roads packed with drivers focused on time, not bicyclists.
 Be safe; Start your adventure anywhere but here.

 And just because you have a CHANGE bike, you have the option of easy use with any car, so make the most of it!

 Happy riding, wherever your flights take you.